-Step 2 Determine whether new provision is required and whether this should be on or off site
+Step 2 Determine whether new provision is required and whether this should be on or off-site

-Where the calculator does not create demand for a whole pitch, which is often the case for smaller size developments, it is recommended to make a contribution to increasing the capacity of an existing site to meet demand generated from the development.
-This will come from section 106 where appropriate or via the CIL receipts once CIL is adopted.

-This step should help the relevant Council department to bid for CIL money towards a specific requirement to be funded.
-This is because, once CIL is adopted, it will be used as the mechanism for offsite contributions for non-strategic sites.

-Demand equating to the need for a new pitch can be translated as follows:

-- For football and rugby demand, one match equivalent session per week is needed to represent demand for one actual pitch (based on teams playing at peak time on a home and away basis). - For hockey, demand for four match equivalent sessions per week is needed to represent demand for one actual pitch (based on teams playing at peak time on a home and away basis). - For cricket, demand for 60 match equivalent sessions per season is needed to represent demand one actual pitch (based on teams playing at peak time on a home and away basis). - For 3G pitches, the PPS identifies demand for four full size 3G pitches (two based on current demand and two based on future demand).

-Once the demand from new developments is quantified, Sport England advocates evaluation on whether existing provision within an appropriate distance of the development is able to meet the additional need.

-Consider if the nearest site/s to the development containing that type of provision could benefit from a contribution towards increasing capacity and/or quality to meet likely need generated from the development.
-If there are no potential options to improve existing or extend planned provision to create additional capacity then new provision may be required.

-Alternatively, when identifying a site for offsite contributions, consider the proximity and location of any Hub sites or Key centres within the analysis area.
-These strategic forms of provision are identified by the Local Authority as priorities for investment in order to meet the known future demand and trends for pitch sports in the area.

-The Arun Playing Pitch Strategy and Action Plan (Part 6) will assist in identifying the existing sites with the potential to accommodate additional play.
+- 4.49 Where the calculator does not create demand for a whole pitch, which is often the case for smaller size developments, it is recommended to make a contribution to increasing the capacity of an existing site to meet demand generated from the development.
+This will come from section 106 where appropriate or via the CIL receipts once CIL is adopted. - 4.50 This step should help the relevant Council department to bid for CIL money towards a specific requirement to be funded.
+As once CIL is adopted, it will be used as the mechanism for off-site contributions for non-strategic sites. - 4.51 Demand equating to the need for a new pitch can be translated as follows: - For football and rugby demand, one match equivalent session per week is needed to represent demand for one actual pitch (based on teams playing at peak time on a home and away basis). - For hockey, demand for four match equivalent sessions per week is needed to represent demand for one actual pitch (based on teams playing at peak time on a home and away basis). - For cricket, demand for 60 match equivalent sessions per season is needed to represent demand one actual pitch (based on teams playing at peak time on a home and away basis). - For 3G pitches, the PPS identifies demand for four full size 3G pitches (two based on current demand and two based on future demand) This is discussed further in Part 4.3 Indeer and Built sports Facilities. - 4.52 Once the demand from new developments is quantified, Sport England advocates evaluation on whether existing provision within an appropriate distance of the development is able to meet the additional need. - 4.53 Consider if the nearest site/s to the development containing that type of provision could benefit from a contribution towards increasing capacity and/or quality to meet likely need generated from the development.
+If there are no potential options to improve existing or extend planned provision to create additional capacity, then new provision may be required. - 4.54 Alternatively, when identifying a site for off-site contributions, consider the proximity and location of any Hub sites or Key centres within the analysis area.
+These strategic forms of provision are identified by the Local Authority as priorities for investment in order to meet the known future demand and trends for pitch sports in the area. - 4.55 The Arun Playing Pitch Strategy and Action Plan (Part 6) will assist in identifying the existing sites with the potential to accommodate additional play.
 It identifies sites based on their strategic importance in a District-wide context i.e. they accommodate the majority of demand or identify where the recommended action has the greatest impact on addressing shortfalls identified either on a sport-by-sport basis or across the Council area as a whole.

-Step 3a Determine how best to satisfy demand through new onsite provision
+Step 3a Determine how best to satisfy demand through new on-site provision